πŸ₯³Welcome to Frigg!

 Frigg Explained to Developers

-Simply put- Frigg is what you would build to rapidly develop integrations if you had unlimited resources and time.
-The added difference is the promise of Open Source-- not just your company, but a community of developers collaborating to solve the same core set of problems over and over again.
-Something you could never do internally.
+Frigg is the framework you would have built to develop integrations, if you had unlimited resources and time.
+The added difference is the promise of Open Source-- i.e. a community of developers collaborating to solve the same core set of problems over and over again.
+This is something you could never do internally.

-The framework handles integration listing, authentication, and configuration "out of the box," built on a scalable serverless architecture with a growing library of prebuilt API Modules to greatly reduce time to wow.
+Frigg handles integration listing, authentication, and configuration out-of-the-box, built on a scalable serverless architecture.
+It includes a growing library of prebuilt API Modules to greatly reduce time to "wow."
 Along with the core "out of the box" features, the framework contains primitives to help address and flex to any use case.

 A Note on Basic Architecture